 Paul believes the baseline for authority is not the Bible but the Church.
-The Church decides.
+He writes to Timothy:

-There hundreds of orders in the Church each possessing its unique spirit of godliness.
+There are hundreds of orders in the Church each possessing its unique spirit of godliness.
 Many orders are more than 500 years old with generations of good deeds as their “children” and “great is the mystery of their devotion.”

 When Mother Theresa passed away, I heard more than one TV preacher say, “Too bad she wasn’t a Christian.”
-If the religious elite don’t think much of your Christianity, rejoice your reward might be great.
+If the religious elite doesn’t think much of your Christianity, rejoice your reward might be as great as Mother Teresa.

 People are often unreasonable,